sohamb23/replicated-chat-system/README.md

 ## Running Tests

-You can test the client server interaction by navigating to either the `part1` or `part2` subdirectory and running `pytest test_part1.py` or `pytest test_part2.py` depending on which part you're testing.
-The test will simulate launching a server and client and report whether it can perform the essential functions.
+You can test the client server interaction by navigating to either the `part1` or `part2` subdirectory and running `./launch_test.sh`.
+The script will launch a test will simulate launching a server and client and report whether it can perform the essential functions.